Is Electrical Engineering Right for Me?

 - Innovative thinking

 You can earn your bachelor’s in Electrical Engineering in four years.
 At HBU, the 128 credit-hour bachelor’s degree in Electrical Engineering includes liberal arts core courses (47 credit hours), math and science requirements (22 credit hours), and major requirements (59 credit hours).
-You can review the full requirements for HBU’s Bachelor of Science in Electrical Engineering here. [link to page in HBU catalog]

-Numbers of women entering the field of Electrical Engineering continue to grow.
+The numbers of women entering the field of Electrical Engineering continue to grow.
 In 2017, nearly 14 percent of bachelor’s degrees in Electrical Engineering were awarded to women.

 The proportion of engineering degrees awarded to women reached a 10-year high in 2017, according to the American Society for Engineering Education.
 Women received 21.3 percent of all engineering bachelor’s degrees, 25.7 percent of all engineering master’s degrees, and 23.5 percent of all engineering doctoral degrees, representing a 2 percent to 3 percent increase over the proportion of engineering degrees awarded to females in 2008.